Ziauddin Ahmed (officer)

-Ziauddin Ahmed was a war hero, freedom fighter and sub-sector commander under Sector 9 of Mukti Bahini during Bangladesh Liberation War in 1971.
+Ziauddin Ahmed (14 September 1950 – 28 July 2017) was a war hero, freedom fighter and sub-sector commander under Sector 9 of Mukti Bahini during Bangladesh Liberation War in 1971.

 Ziauddin was a witness in Bangabandhu assassination case.
 He took part in Day of Uprising of Soldier and People on November 7 in 1975.

 Early life and education

-Ziaudding born at Parerhat village in Pirojpur district in 1950.
+Ziauddin born at Parerhat village in Pirojpur district in 1950.
 His father Aftabuddin Ahmed was a chairman of Pirojpur municipality and founder of the then Pirojpur Awami League division.

 Ziauddin Ahmed completed higher secondary certificate from Pirojpur Government Shaheed Suhrawardy College.
 He was the Pirojpur Sub-Division Chhatra Union president in 1968.

 Career

-Ahmed was commissioned as a second lieutenant of the Pakistan Army in 1969.
-He was serving the army in the then West Pakistan when the Liberation War broke out in 1971.
+Ahmed was commissioned as a second lieutenant in the 27th Punjabis of the Pakistan Army in 1970.
+He was serving the Army in the then West Pakistan when the Liberation War broke out in 1971.